11 Best UV Resin For Crafts

 4. JDiction Low Viscosity UV Resin

 JDiction’s Low Viscosity UV Resin is one I’ve used for making jewelry pendants for years.
 It’s easy to work with, flows into tiny molds without much effort, and cures smooth and glossy under a good UV light.
-I keep coming back to it when I want an easy resin to work with.
+This particular resin is used for things that need a more fluid and self leveling, like coating surfaces, filling silicone molds with intricate details, or creating thin layers in resin art.
+Here’s a list of the best low viscosity UV resins for crafts if you need a resin that flows.

 Low Viscosity UV Resin